2013 Okhotsk Sea earthquake: Earthquake

 The earthquake had a moment magnitude of 8.3 and was the largest to strike Russia since 2006.
 Due to its great depth of 609 km, it was not particularly intense at the surface, but was felt over a very large area.
 Such a deep-focus earthquake could be felt not only in areas surrounding the Okhotsk Sea but also in places as far as Tokyo (JMA 1, about 2,400 km away from the epicenter), Nanjing (more than 4,000 km away), Atyrau (MMI V, about 7,200 km away), Moscow (about 7,400 km away), and Belgrade (about 8,100 km away).
 Maximum recorded JMA intensity was Shindo 3 (equivalent to IV (Light) on the MMI Scale).

-A related aftershock with a magnitude 6.7 produced a supershear earthquake.
-It was an extremely deep (640 km) supershear as well as unusually fast at "eight kilometers per second (five miles per second), nearly 50 percent faster than the shear wave velocity at that depth."
+A related aftershock with a magnitude 6.7 occurred at 02:56 local time (14:52 UTC on 24 May), 9 hours after the earthquake, producing a supershear earthquake.
+It was an extremely deep (640 km) supershear as well as unusually fast at "eight kilometers per second (five miles per second), nearly 50 percent faster than the shear wave velocity at that depth".